-I received a safe call to a residential location in downtown Harrisburg.
-When I arrived I found my customer had misplaced the combination to his safe.
+A call is received from a residential location.
+The customer had misplaced the combination to his safe.
 He wanted to retrieve the contents of the safe without damaging it if possible.
-When I was taken to the safe I found that he had a small Sentry fire safe.
-The type of safe my customer had was a basic fire safe with 1 hour of fire protection and a basic combination lock.
+He had a small Sentry fire safe – a basic fire safe with 1 hour of fire protection and a basic combination lock.
 This Sentry fire safe was great for fire protection, but offered little or no security.

-The first thing I did was ask him if he knew any numbers to the combination, he said "no".
-I began a technique called manipulation which is similar to what you would see on TV when people dial the safe open with a stethoscope.
-After about 5 minutes, the final number of the combination was found and decoded without damaging the safe.
-I proceeded to turn the handle, but left the door in the closed position so the customer could open the door.
-Leaving the safe door closed also helps my customers feel their contents are secure.
+He didn’t know any numbers to the combination.
+A technique called manipulation which is similar to what you would see on TV when people dial the safe open with a stethoscope can be used.
+After about 5 minutes, the final number of the combination can be found and decoded without damaging the safe.

 Although this is an extreme situation, it is very common that items of value are placed within safes that are not made to secure items of such value.
-For this reason, I created the safe buying guide for those interested in buying a safe.
+For this reason, this safe buying guide is for those interested in buying a safe.

 Safe Buying Guide – Safe Type

-Safe come in many different types and each safe can have a different function.
-Below I will go over some of the more popular safe types and what they are best suited for.
+Safes come in many different types and each safe can have a different function.
+Below we will go over some of the more popular safe types and what they are best suited for.

 Fire safes are used to protect contents from a standard fire for a stated period and temperature.
 A standard fire safe will protect paperwork and other items that burn or melt at a high temperature.
 There are items that will likely be damaged in a standard fire safe.
 Plastics and media such as DVDs, tapes and CD’s will melt and become useless if put through a fire in a standard fire safe.
 If you plan to store this type of item you will be better served with a data/media safe which we explain better later in the safe buying guide.
 Fire safes generally provide very little burglar protection and can be opened easily with hand tools.
 Fire safe generally provide 1 hour of fire protection, but there are also 2 hour models available.
 Fire safes are usually made from a thin metal shell filled with fireproofing material.